jejacks0n/navigasmic/README.md

     n.item 'Article', class: 'featured', link: {controller: '/blog/posts', action: 'show', id: '42'}

 Note that we're passing a string for the posts id..
-That's because when the param comes in and is compared against the link options you provided the types need to match.
+That's because when the param comes in and is compared against the link options you provided, the types need to match.

 If you don't provide a link, Navigasmic attempts to find a path helper from the label.
 In the following example we only provide the label, but if I've defined a route (eg. `match '/portfolio' => 'portfolio#index', as: 'my_portfolio'`)